Instawork/hyperview/README.md

 BASE_URL="http://X.X.X.X:8085" yarn start
 ```

-This command will start an Expo development server and open a webpage (http://localhost:19002).
-This webpage will display a QR code.
+This command will start an Expo development server and will display a QR code.

 - On your iOS device, open the Camera app and point it at the QR code on your screen.
 The Camera app should show an "Open in Expo" notification.
 Tap this notification.
 - On your Android device, use the Expo app to scan the QR code on your screen.